 We’ll share some tips and best practices for call to action buttons, talk about different types of CTAs, and more.
 Plus, we’ll share a list of effective call to action copy you can feel free to use in your own marketing!

-But calls to action don’t have to only lead to purchase.
-They could lead to a subscription, a sign up, a video view, or even simply to check out more content.
+Calls to action don’t only have to lead to a purchase.
+They could lead to a subscription, a sign up, a video view, or even simply a redirection to check out more of your content.

 And they don’t have to include a button or text either!
 For instance, a YouTuber may share a verbal call to action at the end of their video, telling viewers to "Subscribe to my channel!"